Whatever Happened To ... The Afghan Girls Imprisoned For Failing A Virginity Test?

 The last time we spoke to Javid, he was about to meet with Afghanistan's President Ashraf Ghani and his wife, first lady Rula Ghani.

-He had a big request: Would they release some 190 women who were jailed in the country's Balkh province for failing a virginity test?
+He had a big request: Would they release some 190 women and girls who were jailed in the country's Balkh province for failing a virginity test?
 In Afghanistan, premarital sex is considered a moral crime.

 Goats are curious animals and "Goats and Soda" is a curious blog.
 Over the next week, we'll be looking back at some of our favorite stories to see "whatever happened to ..."